 The rc_cube Web GUI provides an intuitive and interactive way of defining grasp points for object templates.
 In a first step, the object template has to be uploaded to the rc_cube .
-This can be done in the Web GUI in any pipeline under $Modules \rightarrow CADMatch$ by clicking on + Add a new Template in the Templates, Templates and Templates in the Templates in the
+This can be done in the Web GUI in any pipeline under $Modules \rightarrow CADMatch$ by clicking on + Add a new Template in the Templates, Grasps and Grasps section.
+Once the template upload is complete, a dialog with a 3D visualization of the object template is shown for adding or editing grasp points.
+The same dialog appears when editing an existing template.